brammiedema/GeneticSharingApi/QueryBuilder/RequestExample.md

 #### Allele
 * ***Optional***
-* Will specify a query that returns all variants within a region based on the reference postion specific for the alleles and query as present in the allele list
+* Will specify a query that returns all variants within a region based on the reference postion specific for the alleles and query as present in the allele object list
 * `id`: identifier for the allele query specified
 * `operator`: `"IS"` | `"NOT"`; this is to specify to include this allele query or to exclude it from the results
 * `source`: `"GRCBUILD"`|`"HGNC"`; specifies the source of the reference